 \begin{theorem} There exists an infinite family $\mathcal{F}$ of totally real $D_{8}$-extensions of $\Q$ such that $\Leo(F,p)$ holds for every $F \in \mathcal{F}$ and every prime number $p \leq 10^{6}$ with $p \neq 3$. \end{theorem}

-Until now, there was no known example of a finite non-abelian group $G$, an infinite family $\mathcal{F}$ of totally real $G$-extensions of $\Q$, and an odd prime number $p$ such that $\Leo(F,p)$ has been proven to hold for all $F \in \mathcal{F}$.
-(For certain finite non-abelian groups $G$, we have that $\Leo(F,2)$ holds for all totally real $G$-extensions of $\Q$ by \cite[Theorem~3]{MR659620}.)
-Moreover, the methods used to prove Theorems \ref{thm:intro-S3-big-result} and \ref{thm:intro-D8-result} could in principle be applied to totally real $G$-extensions of $\Q$ for other finite non-abelian groups $G$, provided appropriate explicit descriptions of independent units can be found.
+Until now, there has been no known example of a finite non-abelian group $G$, an infinite family $\mathcal{F}$ of totally real $G$-extensions of $\Q$, and an odd prime number $p$ such that $\Leo(F,p)$ has been proved to hold for all $F \in \mathcal{F}$.
+We remark that the methods used to prove Theorems~\ref{thm:intro-S3-big-result} and \ref{thm:intro-D8-result} could in principle be applied to totally real $G$-extensions of $\Q$ for other finite non-abelian groups $G$, provided appropriate explicit descriptions of independent units can be found.